‘Land of Gold’ Review: This Clunky but Affecting Road Movie Unfolds Like a Real-Life Riff on ‘The Last of Us’

 And yet, given the nature of Kiran’s neuroses, it’s easy to forgive “Land of Gold” for trying to do too much with the opportunity at its disposal.
 Few debut features brim with such feeling, and even fewer reflect such an urgent need to solve a lifetime of inherited trauma in the span of a single film, as if their director may never get a second chance.
 The bittersweet final moments of this first movie, in which “Land of Gold” elegantly reconciles the hopes that Kiran has for his daughter with the heartache that he received from his parents, find Khurmi making the most of a chance several generations in the making.

-“Land of Gold” opens in limited release on Friday, May 5, before premiering on Max on Friday, May 12.
+“Land of Gold” opens in limited release on Friday, May 5, before streaming on Max on Friday, May 12.